choosehappy/HistoBlur/README.md

 ![Histo_blur_git](https://user-images.githubusercontent.com/70012389/200196423-f7764a78-dee8-40f5-be7d-c9ed709af707.png)

-## Warning:
-This tool is still under development and has only been tested on Linux Ubuntu.
-A docker container and full documentation will be made available shortly.

 # Introduction

 HistoBlur is a deep learning based tool that allows for the fast and accurate detection of blurry regions in Whole Slide Images.